SteeltoeOSS/Samples/Messaging/src/RabbitMQWeb/README.md

       Content root path: C:\workspace\Samples\Messaging\src\AspDotNetCore\RabbitMQWeb
 ```

-At this point the applicaiton is up and running and ready for usage.
-Have a look at the `RabbitTestController.cs` and `RabbitListenerService.cs` for details on how to use the sample.
+At this point the application is up and running and ready for usage.
+Have a look at the `RabbitController.cs` and `RabbitListener.cs` for details on how to use the sample.